manojkr/Helium/README.md

 # Helium - A Distributed Key Value Store

 Helium is a Distributed Key Value store.
-This is a Course project which I made while taking [Distributed Systems] (http://courses.engr.illinois.edu/cs425/fa2013/) course.
+This is a Course project which I developed while taking [Distributed Systems] (http://courses.engr.illinois.edu/cs425/fa2013/) course.
 The purpose of this project is to learn Distributed Systems in a Hands On way.

 Following are the salient features of the Helium
  - A [Gossip based membership protocol] (http://en.wikipedia.org/wiki/Gossip_protocol) to keep track of Alive Hosts